rodrigofmeneses/wedding-gallery/README.md

 docker-compose build
 ```

+3. Create a .env file, you can use .env.example for a basic setup.

-3. Apply database migrations:
+4. Apply database migrations:

 ```bash
 docker-compose run web python manage.py migrate
 ```

-4. Last but not least, create the married couple credentials
+5. Last but not least, create the married couple credentials

 ```bash
 docker-compose run web python manage.py createsuperuser